niklasnorin/red-thesis/source/14-theory-docker-bind-mount.md

 ## Docker Compose
 Since Docker containers are usually constructed to be isolated and self contained it is often necessary to run multiple Docker containers to perform a given task.
 For example, a simple web-server might consist of one Docker container running the actual web-server and another which only runs the database.

 While it is possible to manually start multiple Docker containers, Docker Compose offer a declarative configuration syntax of automating it.
-Using Docker Compose, each Docker container is simply a entry in a `docker-compose.yml`-file.
+Using Docker Compose, each Docker container is simply an entry in a `docker-compose.yml`-file.
 There each container can be configured with the exact same parameters that would be available if they were started one by one.

 ## Docker Machine
 Docker runs all containers on top of the same kernel.
 Docker containers can run on several different kernels natively.
 The latest versions of docker can run natively on top of both the Windows and OS X hypervisor in addition to the Linux kernel [@docker-machine-overview].